-Request for Admission.
-A party may serve (a) upon any other party a written request for the admission, for purposes of the pending action only, of the truth of any matters within the scope of Rule 26(b)(1) set forth in the request that relate to statements or opinions of fact or of the application of law to fact. including the genuineness of any documents described in the request.
+(a) Request for Admission.
+A party may serve upon any other party a written request for the admission, for purposes of the pending action only, of the truth of any matters within the scope of

+Rule 26(b)(1) set forth in the request that relate to statements or opinions of fact or of the application of law to fact, including the genuineness of any documents described in the request.
 Copies of documents shall be served with the request unless they have been or are otherwise furnished or made available for inspection and copying.
+The request may, without leave of court, be served upon the plaintiff after commencement of the action and upon any other party with or after service of the summons and complaint upon that party.
 Without leave of court or written stipulation, requests for admission may not be served before the time specified in Rule 26(d).

 Each matter of which an admission is requested shall be separately set forth.
-The matter is admitted unless, within 30 days after service of the request, or within such shorter or longer time as the court may allow or as the parties may agree to in writing, subject to Rule 29, the party to whom the request is directed serves upon the party requesting the admission a written answer or objection addressed to the matter, signed by the party or by the party's attorney.
+The matter is admitted unless, within 30 days after service of the request, or within such shorter or longer time as the court may allow or as the parties may agree to in writing, subject to Rule 29, the party to whom the request is directed serves upon the party requesting the admission a written answer or objection addressed to the matter, signed by the party or by his the party's attorney, but, unless the court shortens the time, a defendant shall not be required to serve answers or objections before the expiration of 45 days after service of the summons and complaint upon him.
 If objection is made, the reasons therefor shall be stated.
-The answer shall specifically deny the matter or set forth in detail the reasons why the answering party cannot truthfully admit or deny the matter.
-A denial shall fairly meet the substance of the requested admission, and when good faith requires that a party qualify an answer or deny only a part of the matter of which an admission is requested, the party shall specify so much of it as is true and qualify or deny the remainder.
-An answering party may not give lack of information or knowledge as a reason for failure to admit or deny unless the party states that the party has made reasonable inquiry and that the information known or readily obtainable by the party is insufficient to enable the party to admit or deny.
-A party who considers that a matter of which an admission has been requested presents a genuine issue for trial may not, on that ground alone, object to the request; the party may, subject to the provisions of Rule 37(c), deny the matter or set forth reasons why the party cannot admit or deny it.
+The answer shall specifically deny the matter or set forth in detail the reasons why the answering party cannot truthfully admit or deny the matter. Α denial shall fairly meet the substance of the requested admission, and when good faith requires that a party qualify his \an answer or deny only a part of the matter of which an admission is requested, he the party shall specify so much of it as is true and qualify or deny the remainder.
+An answering party may not give lack of information or knowledge as a reason for failure to admit or deny unless he the party states that he the party has made reasonable inquiry and that the information known or readily obtainable by him the party is insufficient to enable him the party to admit or deny.
+A party who considers that a matter of which an admission has been requested presents a genuine issue for trial may not, on that ground alone, object to the request; -he the party may, subject to the provisions of Rule 37(c), deny the matter or set forth reasons why he the party cannot admit or deny it.

 The party who has requested the admissions may move to determine the sufficiency of the answers or objections.
-Unless the court determines that an objection is justified, it shall order that an answer be served.
-If the court determines that an answer does not comply with the requirements of this rule, it may order either that the matter is admitted or that an amended answer be served.
+Unless the court determines that an objection is justified, it shall order that an If the court determines that an answer be served. answer does not comply with the requirements of this rule, it may order either that the matter is admitted or that an amended answer be served.
 The court may, in lieu of these orders, determine that final disposition of the request be made at a pretrial conference or at a designated time prior to trial.
 The provisions of Rule 37(a)(4) apply to the award of expenses incurred in relation to the motion.